-The good news is that a fraud prevention strategy based on simple monitoring can help build a culture of accountability that makes double-dealing less common and less costly.
-Here are six steps you can take right away to reduce the risk of employee fraud at your company:
+The good news is that a fraud prevention strategy based on simple monitoring can help build a culture of accountability that makes theft less common and less costly.
+Use this six-step checklist to reduce the risk of employee fraud and streamline fraud prevention:

-Employee fraud can occur when the company leadership inconsistently enforces standards—or worse, doesn’t enforce them at all.
-Have a single set of fair and clear rules around travel, credit card and other spending policies, and don’t allow employees to cut corners for the sake of convenience.
-Overlooking consistent sloppiness could eventually encourage others in the company to steal.
-Be confident that your managers are complying and that they’re consistent in applying rules, as well.
+Have a single set of fair and clear rules around travel, credit card and other spending policies, as well as expenditure approvals, and communicate them frequently.
+Don’t allow employees to cut corners for the sake of convenience - overlooking consistent sloppiness could eventually encourage others in the company to steal.
+Set an example by consistently applying the rules and ensuring that managers are complying as well.
+Employee fraud is more likely to occur when company leadership inconsistently enforces standards—or worse, doesn’t enforce them at all.

-No department should be led by inexperienced managers or staffed with mostly green employees, but this is particularly true for accounting.
-The accounting department must set the tone for your company when it comes to the use of funds.
-Part of the department’s bona fides must be the ability to fairly and rigorously manage the daily flow of information and money.
-If appropriate questions aren’t asked by your accounting staff, they probably won’t be asked at all.
+When it comes to the use of funds, accounting sets the tone for a business.
+The accounting function must be able to fairly and rigorously manage the daily flow of information and money.
+If appropriate questions aren’t asked by the finance and accounting staff, they probably won’t be asked at all.

 Many people want to avoid confrontation, but asking questions about something that doesn’t make sense doesn’t have to be an accusation: it’s asking for information.
 Take note if an employee or manager is having an emotional dispute when asked about transactions, or is reluctant to answer routine questions.
 Fraud harms the business, and thus everyone’s paycheck.
 Persistent and outspoken attention to fraud will indicate to everyone that instances of fraud are likely to be discovered.

 Reinforce accountability and spread a culture of honesty and fairness by: